 Both the PX 760 and 860 have two channel recorders that you can use to save your creations.

 The PX 860 goes a step further with an onboard USB port that allows you to record two channels of audio directly to a USB thumb drive.

 So it’s very convenient to be able to record your audio then upload it to your computer and be able to share it with others.

 Some More Features Of Casio Privia PX 860

 Some other great features to enhance your creativity that Casio Privia PX 860 offers are metronomes.

 Both the PX 760 and 860 have metronomes which you can turn on and off right from the front panel and you can adjust the amount of beats per measure and the tempo using the function button and the keys on the left side.

 Duet Mode :

 The most important feature for teachers and students are the duet mode function.

-Both PX 760 and 860 also feature a duet mode.
-To activate the feature you need to press and hold the function key and then press duet key.
+Both PX 760 and 860 features a duet mode.
+To activate the feature you just need to press and hold the function key and then press duet key.
 Now your board will be divided and each side will have it’s two middle C’s.